 An implant patient must have good oral health and practice good oral hygiene habits.
 These include brushing and flossing daily, scheduling regular dental exams and cleanings, and avoiding tobacco products.

-If you’re interested in dental implants, you should visit a dental office near you for a consultation.
+If you’re interested in dental implants in Great Neck, NY, you should visit a dental office near you for a consultation.
 The dentist will review your oral health, teeth, gums, and jawbone to determine whether you qualify for the treatment.
 If you don’t qualify for the treatment, the dentist may recommend alternative treatments such as dentures or bridges.

 Depending on your condition, your dentist can suggest either of the following three types of dental implants, including: